littlehorse-enterprises/littlehorse/docs/docs/05-developer-guide/08-wfspec-development/03-mutating-variables.md

 Recall from the [Concepts Documentation](../../04-concepts/01-workflows.md#variables) that every `Node` can have zero or more `VariableMutation`s on it.
 A `VariableMutation` changes the value of a `ThreadRun`'s `Variable`s.

-You can add a `VariableMutation` at any point in your Thread Function by using tghe `WorkflowThread#mutate()` method or function.
+You can add a `VariableMutation` at any point in your Thread Function by using the `WorkflowThread#mutate()` method or function.

 ## Basic Structure